kaminiwalunj/OpenAIWorkshop/scenarios/openai_batch_pipeline/README1.md

 ### Estimated Duration: 120 Minutes

-This lab aims to demonstrate how to integrate OpenAI capabilities into Azure Synapse Analytics for processing batch data, performing intelligent operations like natural language processing or predictive analytics, and analyzing the results efficiently within the Synapse environment.
+In this Exercise, you will integrate OpenAI capabilities into Azure Synapse Analytics for processing batch data, performing intelligent operations like natural language processing or predictive analytics, and analyzing the results efficiently within the Synapse environment.

-## Lab Objectives
+## Exercise Objectives

 You will be able to complete the following tasks: